scarnecchia/qa-mil-package/docs/design-plans/2026-07-07-qa-mil-python-port.md

 - A Python package (`qa-mil`) reproduces the core QA MIL pipeline — Level 1, Level 2, and Level 3 checks — against SCDM data in parquet format.
-- Flag output matches the existing SAS package on synthetic SCDM data, preserving the `flagid` scheme, the flag record schema, and the `dplocal` (patient-level) / `msoc` (aggregate) output split.
+- Flag output for applicable registered checks matches the existing SAS package on synthetic SCDM data, preserving the `flagid` scheme, the flag record schema, and the `dplocal` (patient-level) / `msoc` (aggregate) output split.
+SAS-only physical-row-order checks are documented as de-scoped for parquet-backed execution.
 - A full run completes on a single node against data larger than available memory, and the same run executes on a Spark cluster by changing configuration only.
 - Runs are configured entirely through a CLI and config file; no per-run code editing.